 - Has the rule or guide been affected by any technological, economic, or other industry changes?

 We rely on the public, including consumers, businesses, advocates, industry experts and others to help us decide whether it’s time to update a rule or guide, leave it as is, or even rescind it.
 We’ve eliminated dozens of rules and guides since we started this process, and modified many others to keep pace with changes in the marketplace.
 You can see all the rules and guides currently under review here and comment on them during the public comment period.
-You also can find a copy of our review schedule and a list of rescinded rules and guides on this site.
+You also can find a list of rescinded rules and guides on this site.

 We recently asked for comments on our review schedule and process.
 You can read the comments we received here.